Modest Mussorgsky: Early years

 Mussorgsky was born in Karevo, Toropets Uyezd, Pskov Governorate, Russian Empire, 400 km south of Saint Petersburg.
-His wealthy and land-owning family, the noble family of Mussorgsky, is reputedly descended from the first Ruthenian ruler, Rurik, through the sovereign princes of Smolensk.
-His mother Julia Chirikova (1813–1865) was the daughter of a comparatively non-rich nobleman.
+His wealthy and land-owning family, the noble family of Mussorgsky, is reputedly descended from Rurik, through the sovereign princes of Smolensk.
+His mother, Julia Chirikova, was the daughter of a comparatively non-rich nobleman.
 Modest's paternal grandmother Irina used to be a serf that could be sold without land in his grandfather's estate.
 At age six, Mussorgsky began receiving piano lessons from his mother, herself a trained pianist.
-His progress was sufficiently rapid that three years later he was able to perform a John Field concerto and works by Franz Liszt for family and friends.
-At 10, he and his brother were taken to Saint Petersburg to study at the elite German language Petrischule (St. Peter's School).
+His progress was sufficiently rapid that three years later, he was able to perform a John Field concerto and works by Franz Liszt for family and friends.
+At age 10, Mussorgsky and his brother were taken to Saint Petersburg to study at the elite German language Petrischule (St. Peter's School).
 While there, Modest studied the piano with Anton Gerke.
 In 1852, the 12-year-old Mussorgsky published a piano piece titled "Porte-enseigne Polka" at his father's expense.

 Mussorgsky's parents planned the move to Saint Petersburg so that both their sons would renew the family tradition of military service.
-To this end, Mussorgsky entered the Cadet School of the Guards at age 13.
-Sharp controversy had arisen over the educational attitudes at the time of both this institute and its director, a General Sutgof.
+Mussorgsky entered the Cadet School of the Guards at age 13.
+Controversy had arisen over the educational attitudes at the time of both this institute and its director, General Sutgof.
 All agreed the Cadet School could be a brutal place, especially for new recruits.
 More tellingly for Mussorgsky, it was likely where he began his eventual path to alcoholism.
 According to a former student, singer and composer Nikolai Kompaneisky, Sutgof "was proud when a cadet returned from leave drunk with champagne."

-Music remained important to him, however.
+Music still remained important to Mussorgsky.
 Sutgof's daughter was also a pupil of Gerke, and Mussorgsky was allowed to attend lessons with her.
-His skills as a pianist made him much in demand by fellow-cadets; for them he would play dances interspersed with his own improvisations.
-In 1856 Mussorgsky – who had developed a strong interest in history and studied German philosophy – graduated from the Cadet School.
-Following family tradition he received a commission with the Preobrazhensky Regiment, the foremost regiment of the Russian Imperial Guard.
+His skills as a pianist made Mussorgsky much in demand by fellow-cadets; for them, he would play dances interspersed with his own improvisations.
+In 1856, Mussorgsky – who had developed a strong interest in history and studied German philosophy – graduated from the Cadet School.
+Following family tradition, he received a commission with the Preobrazhensky Regiment, the foremost regiment of the Russian Imperial Guard.